-My interest for being out in the nature and the animals living in it, made me open up my eyes about the climate change and how we should take better care of our planet.
+My interest for being out in the nature, plants and the animals living in it, made me open up my eyes about the climate change and how we should take better care of our planet.
 Also as a new dog owner, I am getting more and more interested in the hiking and wilderness lifestyle.
-I think that if we travel more sustainable, the tourism industry can help economically, socially and the environment without negative impact on the planet.
+I think that if we travel more sustainable, the tourism industry can help economically, socially and the environment, without negative impact on the planet.

 What places and activities do you specialize in?

-"Western part of Norway and especially Sognefjorden.
+"Western part of Norway and especially Sognefjorden and Aurlandsfjorden.
 Activities like fjordcruises, scenic routes, hiking and farm stays and visits.
-Also the islands outside Bergen where I grew up and Bergen where I have been living in back and forth in many years."
+Also the islands outside Bergen where I grew up and Bergen where I have been living in back and forth in many years. "